Importing High-Risk Food and Feed of Non-Animal Origin (HRFNAO) into Great Britain

 - pesticides

-- microorganism that present a risk to public health, such as Salmonella or Listeria
+- microorganism that presents a risk to public health, such as Salmonella or Listeria

 Information on high-risk products, country of origin and the frequency of checks can be found in assimilated Regulation (EU) 2019/1793 as amended.
-This Regulation controls imported HRFNAO.
+This regulation contains the controls that are applied to certain imported HRFNAO from certain countries.

-When products are exported from the country of origin into another country before coming to Great Britain, this would be considered as 'triangular trade'.
-In this instance, the country of origin has not changed and the controls continue to apply.
+When HRFNAO products are exported from the country of origin into another country without being processed and before coming to Great Britain, this would be considered 'triangular trade'.
+In this instance, the country of origin has not changed and the GB restrictions would continue to apply.

-Please note that when products are exported from the country of origin into another country and are further processed before coming to Great Britain, they become a product of that country and fall out of scope of the HRFNAO controls.
-In terms of food law ‘processing’ means any action that substantially alters the initial product.
-Processing includes: heating, smoking, curing, maturing, drying, marinating, extraction, extrusion or a combination of those processes In addition, mixing the product with another (non-controlled) commodity would also be considered to be processing.
+Please note that when HRFNAO products are exported from the country of origin into another country first and are further processed before coming to GB, they become a product of that country.
+In terms of food law, 'processing' means any action that substantially alters the initial product.
+Mixing a listed product with another (non-controlled) commodity would change the description and could take it outside of the scope.

-Products that are controlled at the border, may be permitted, with agreement of the port health authority, to move inland pending the results of laboratory tests.
+Products that are controlled at the border may be permitted, with agreement of the port health authority, to move inland pending the results of laboratory tests (onward transportation).
 However, arrangements must be put in place to ensure that the consignment remains under the continuous control of the competent authorities and cannot be tampered with in any manner pending the results of the laboratory checks.

-Until the results of the laboratory checks are known, the consignment must be stored at a Customs-controlled warehouse or a UK External Temporary Storage Facility (ETSF).
-If you have any questions/queries, please email imported.food@food.gov.uk.
+Until the results of the laboratory checks are known, the consignment must be stored at a customs-controlled warehouse or a UK External Temporary Storage Facility (ETSF).
+If you have any questions, please email imported.food@food.gov.uk.

 It is essential to pre-notify authorities in Great Britain before importing HRFNAO.
 Importers and import agents must use the online Import of Products, Animals, Food and Feed System (IPAFFS) to do this.